Australia, one of the gems of the New World, didn’t welcome its winemaking excellence until relatively late.

 Through many challenges, such as needing to import grapevines for plantation in the late 18th century and a climate very much exposed to the effects of global warming, Australia has become one of the most important regions for the production and exporting of wine.

 The first attempt of winemaking in Australia is relatively recent compared to Europe – or Old World, in wine geography – and America.
 This is largely due to the fact that the Country originally didn’t have grapevine in its territory.
 Vines were originally introduced by the First Fleet in 1788, from the Cape of Good Hope.
-Due to an unfamiliar climate, the first vines rotted, but despite the first attempt not having resulted in a legendary vintage, it still marked the beginning of winemaking in Australia.
+Due to an unfamiliar climate, the first vines rotted, but despite the first attempt not having resulted in a legendary vintage, it still marked the beginning of Australian winemaking.

 It was John Macarthur in the early 1800s who established the first commercial vineyard and winery in Camden Park, a large estate property about 50km southwest of Sydney.
 The trade became noteworthy by 1820.